msnoddy/govuk-prototype-kit-docker/README.md

 When the application is up and running you should find that the latest version of the prototype kit is now in the `govuk-prototype-kit` directory.

-You are free to edit and add files as need and the application will hot reload these changes.
+You are free to edit and add files as needed and the application will hot reload these changes.